pirocorp/ASP.NET-Core-Template/README.md

 			* ApplicationUserConfiguration -> Identity user configuration
 		* Migrations -> Migrations
 		* Repositories -> Repository implementations
 			* EfRepository -> Implements repository pattern.
-Implements IRepository
+Implements IRepository.
+Can be used for in memory database for integration tests
 			* EfDeletableEntityRepository -> Implements repository pattern for Entities which supports soft delete.
 Extends EfRepository and implements IDeletableEntityRepository
 		* Seeding -> Seeders
 			* ISeeder -> All seeders must implement ISeeder interface